Athletic Ground, Richmond

-Built in 1886, and located in Richmond upon Thames, London, the Athletic Ground is a rugby ground, managed by Richmond Athletic Association, home to RFU Championship side London Scottish and National League 1 side Richmond.
-The first team pitch has a stand capable of seating around 1,000 people, though in the past temporary stands have been erected in the considerable space around the pitch to boost the seated capacity.
+Built in 1886, and located in Richmond upon Thames, London, the Athletic Ground is a rugby ground, managed by Richmond Athletic Association, home to RFU Championship sides London Scottish and Richmond.
+The first team pitch has a stand capable of seating around 1,000 people with another 3,500 standing for a total capacity of 4,500, though in the past temporary stands have been erected in the considerable space around the pitch to boost the seated capacity with a reported capacity of 7,300, including 1,300 seated, back in the 1990s.
 Lower league side, Old Tonbridgians RFC, also play home games at the Athletic Ground.
 As well as rugby, a small football team by the name of Mortlake FC play at this ground.

 The original facilities include six other pitches and two bars which are available for hire, a canteen, changing rooms, a physio room, a shop and offices.
 Part of Old Deer Park, a huge continuous leisure area, the Athletic Ground was bordered by the Pools on the Park leisure centre, Royal Mid-Surrey Golf Club, and health centre, and also a driving range.
 Three pitches have been marked out on the driving range which closed down in the 1990s as did Richmond Bowls Club which is now used as a play area for neighbouring Falcons School.

 The Athletic Ground is also host to the National Surveyor 7s, Lloyds Insurance 7s, Neptune City 7s, Law Society 7s, Middlesex Club 7s, NABs Media 7s and Rugby Rocks.

 The complex has considerable parking facilities for its size, and is often used as a stop-off for fans on their way to Twickenham Stadium.

 Rugby Union club London Scottish announced they would leave the Athletic Ground after 127 years following the 2020–21 season.
 However as Scottish 1st XV would not participate in the Championship season and there would be no community leagues in 2020–21 they would not play at the Athletic Ground in 2020–21.
 It was later confirmed they would remain at the Athletic Ground.

 In February 2021 it was confirmed that rugby league side London Broncos would move their academy to the Athletic Ground for three seasons from 2021.